-The Company licenses its 3D digital maps to customers either on a fee-for-service contract basis or through its NEXTMap programs.
-Intermap typically retains ownership of the mapping data and is able to sell the mapping data multiple times to different customers within the same market and across different markets.
-The Company distributes its mapping products through direct sales, channel partners, and distributor arrangements, both domestically and internationally.
+The Company sells/licenses its products and services to customers either on a fee-for-service contract basis or through its NEXTMap programs.
+Intermap typically retains ownership of the mapping data it collects and is therefore able to license the mapping data multiple times to different customers within the same market and across different markets.
+The Company distributes its mapping products through direct sales, channel partners, OEMs, and distributor arrangements, both domestically and internationally.

-Summary of Products
+Summary of Products and Services